 I've watched that blind preacher carefully make his way up and down rocky mountain trails visiting churches.
 At his elbow was always a young pastor.
 That young pastor became his eyes on those trails, helping him over boulders and around tree roots.
 Age caught up with Duroc Placide and he finally had to retire.
 Physical healing never came to his eyes.
 With the passing years, however, his spiritual vision became clearer and clearer.
 When Duroc Placide stepped into the pulpit or met around a table with church leaders, all uncertainty and tentativeness disappeared.
 What a powerful spiritual leader he was.

 He still holds revival meetings, helping those whose spiritual and moral blindness is more tragic than his physical blindness.
-They are "the blind people that have eyes" of which Isaiah spoke (43:8, KJV).
+They are "those who have eyes but are blind" of which Isaiah spoke (43:8).

 I've rejoiced as I've listened to young pastors testify to Rev. Placide's key role in their decision to become preachers.
 Today, men influenced by Rev. Duroc Placide fill the pulpits of several Nazarene churches in Haiti.
 Through this one blind man, the Kingdom has brought sight to many.
 The blind are seeing.
 The Messiah has come!